khoa16122004/Image-Retrieval/README.md

 ### Method

-To perform image retrieval, we can use the CLIP (Contrastive Language-Image Pretraining) model along with Faiss, a library for efficient similarity search and clustering of dense vectors.
+To perform image retrieval, we can use the [https://github.com/openai/CLIP]{CLIP} (Contrastive Language-Image Pretraining) model along with [https://github.com/facebookresearch/faiss]{Faiss}, a library for efficient similarity search and clustering of dense vectors.

 Here are the high-level steps to follow: